Medicaid for FQHCs

 This live, interactive training will take place in FTLF's Virtual Classroom, hosted by Zoom.
 Should you have any technical questions or would like more information, please contact us at email@example.com or 1-855-200-3822.

-Kathy is a Partner in Feldesman Tucker’s health law practice group.
-In the area of health law, Kathy’s practice focuses on government-sponsored health care programs such as Medicaid, CHIP, Medicare, and the Affordable Care Act, with an emphasis on payment/reimbursement and compliance related issues.
+Kathy Ghiladi is a Partner in the firm's health care practice group.
+Her practice focuses on government-sponsored health care programs such as Medicaid, CHIP, Medicare, and the Affordable Care Act, with an emphasis on payment/reimbursement and compliance related issues.
 Kathy also represents clients in government investigations and audits, litigation before federal and state courts, as well as in administrative appeals with the U.S. Department of Health and Human Services Departmental Appeals Board (DAB) and Provider Reimbursement Review Board (PRRB).
 She provides reimbursement counseling (including identification, reporting, and repayment of overpayments) with respect to Medicare, Medicaid, and private third-party payors.
 [Full Bio]

-Susannah is a Partner in the firm’s health law practice group where she focuses on health care litigation and regulatory counseling, with a focus on Medicaid and Medicare payment, financing, and compliance issues.
-Susannah brings regulatory expertise to bear when advising clients and pursuing litigation on their behalf.
+Susannah Vance Gopalan is a Partner in the firm’s health care practice group where she focuses on health care litigation and regulatory counseling, with a focus on Medicaid and Medicare payment, financing, and compliance issues.
+She brings regulatory expertise to bear when advising clients and pursuing litigation on their behalf.
 She has experience negotiating Medicaid waivers and managed care arrangements on behalf of providers, provider associations, and governmental entities.
 She represented a group of providers in reaching a settlement in major Medicaid litigation.
 [Full Bio]

 - Prerequisites: None

-- Target Audience: Health Center C Suite (CEO, COO, CFO, Compliance Officer), Health Center Finance Personnel, and Primary Care Association Personnel
+- Target Audience: Health Center C-Suite (CEO, COO, CFO, Compliance Officer), Health Center Finance Personnel, Primary Care Association Personnel

 - Advanced Preparation: None